SR2050/API-2.0.1/README.md

 cd API-2.0.1
-if you wannna see some program & projects to use this command in you Computer CMD shell cd project and use ls command to see program & project list or
+if you wannna see some program & projects to use this command in you Computer CMD shell cd project and use ls command to see program & project list and run cd shell.py   and edit prohram name like factorial.app or
 Run API 2.0.1 REPL
 python3 shell.py